kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - If you're too slow, the nearby Sith guard will aggro Carth and Bastila
 - Get the Space Suits from the floor
 - ***Optional:*** Loot the plasteel cylinder for thermal detonators
-- Exit the way you entered and take door on left
+- Exit the way through the opposite door of the armory and take the door on the left
-- Make a manual save before door across the hall
+- Make a Hard Save before opening the door across the hall
 - Run through next room, bash down door, and enter bridge storage
   - If you get stunned or your party wanders off, load the safety save and retry
 - Spacewalk to opposite side
-- *Equip MC, Carth, and Bastila:*
+- *Equip the party:*
   - *MC: Double-bladed Lightsaber*
   - *Carth: Carth's Blaster Mainhand, Heavy Blaster Offhand, Nerve Amplifier Belt (if you have it)*
   - *Bastila: Chieftain's Gaderffi*
-- *Stims/Force: Cast Knight Speed, Hyper-Stim Suite on MC*
+- *Force: Cast Knight Speed*
 - ***Optional:*** Kill the five Sith Soldiers in the first room
   - This safe strat makes leaving the Saul Karath fight more consistent, but wastes 20-30 seconds.
   - You can use Solo Mode to run Bastila to the bridge door while MC and Carth clear out the soldiers, but wait until they're out of combat or you'll mess up the cutscene
 - Enter the bridge
 - Saul Karath fight:
+  - Pause to setup the fight
+  - *Stims: Hyper-Stim Suite with Echani on MC*
+  - *Shield: Use Echani Shield if you re-equipped it*
+  - *Force: Bastila casts Force Valor*
-  - Force Jump to Saul or a Dark Jedi; take them out first
+  - As MC, queue a Force Jump to a Dark Jedi
-  - If you looted the Thermals in the armory, have Carth and Bastila use them on the far Jedi/soldiers
+  - If you looted the Thermals in the armory, have Carth and Bastila use them on the opposite side's Dark Jedi/soldiers
-  - Otherwise, have Carth/Bastila concentrate on the soldiers behind them
+  - Have MC take out the Dark Jedi and Saul first, while Carth/Bastila concentrate on the soldiers behind them
   - Keep a close eye on MC's health here, and use medpacs as necessary; you can let Carth/Bastila die
   - Recast Knight Speed when it wears off (you'll be getting only three attacks per round instead of four)
   - Clean up the Sith Soldiers once Saul falls
-- Saul Karath dies (+2 LSP; 62)
+- Saul Karath dies (+2 LSP; 46)
 - Hack bridge terminal: 1,2
+  - This can be done during the fight as well
 - *Stims: Hyper Alacrity on Carth*
 - Run through room and return to the Command Deck
   - If you killed the first five Sith Soldiers, kill the Sith Grenadiers as you go so Carth and Bastila stay with you